Shangxpss/EnglishTutor/analyse/2020NationTwo.md

 C. Culinary Camp
 D. Street Art Camp.

-Theend of the school year was in sight and spirits were high.
-I was back teachingafter an absence of 15 years, dealing with the various kinds of “forbiddenfruit” that come out of book bags.
+The end of the school year was in sight and spirits were high.
+I was back teaching after an absence of 15 years, dealing with the various kinds of “forbidden fruit” that come out of book bags.
 Now was the spring of the water pistol.

-Idecided to think up a method of dealing with forbidden fruit.
+I decided to think up a method of dealing with forbidden fruit.

-“Pleasebring that pistol to me,” I said.
+“Please bring that pistol to me,” I said.
 “I’m going to put it in my Grandma’s Box.”

-“What’sthat?” they asked.
+“What’s that?” they asked.

-“It’sa large wooden chest full of toys for my grandchildren,” I replied,
+“It’s a large wooden chest full of toys for my grandchildren,” I replied,

-“Youdon’t have grandchildren,” someone said.
+“You don’t have grandchildren,” someone said.

-“Idon’t now.”
+“I don’t now.”
 I replied.
 “But someday I will.
 When I do, my box will be full of wonderful things for them.”

 My imaginary Grandma’s Box worked like magic that spring, and later.
 Sometimes.students would ask me to describe all the things I had in it.
 Then I would try to remember the different possessions I supposedly had taken away—since I seldom actually kept them.
 Usually the offender would appear at the end of the day, and I would return the belonging.

-The-yearswent by, and my first grandchild Gordon was born.
+The-years went by, and my first grandchild Gordon was born.
 I shared my joy with that year’sclass.
 Then someone said, “Now you can use your Grandma’s Box.”
-From then on instead of coming to ask their possessions back, the students would say, “That’sokay.
+From then on instead of coming to ask their possessions back, the students would say, “That’s okay.
 Put it in your Grandma’s Box for Gordon.”

 I loved talking about the imaginary box, not only with my students but also with my own children.
 They enjoyed hearing about all the forbidden fruit I had collected.
-Then one Christmas I received a surprise gift — a large, beautifullymade wooden chest.
+Then one Christmas I received a surprise gift — a large, beautifully made wooden chest.
 My son Bruce had made my Grandma’s Box a reality.

 What was the author’s purpose in having the conversation with the students?